 For submission of projects, please complete this online Project Proposal Submission Form.

-If you would like to discuss a project proposal, please email our Industry Project Coordinator Dr. Anthony Tam at firstname.lastname@example.org.
+If you would like to discuss a project proposal, please email our Industry Project Coordinator Prof. Anthony Tam at firstname.lastname@example.org.